Hareem Farooq

-Hareem Farooq (born 26 May 1989) is a Pakistani theatre, film, and television actress and film producer.
+Hareem Farooq is a Pakistani theatre, film, and television actress, film producer and singer.
 She began her career with theater, playing the lead role of Fatima Jinnah in Pawnay 14 August and Kiran in the stage play adaptation of the popular Pakistani sitcom Aangan Terha.
 She made her screen debut with a leading role in the 2013 horror thriller film Siyaah, which earned her a nomination at Lux Style Award for Best Actress.

 In addition to films, she appeared in the 2014 Hum TV's romantic television serial Mausam, for which she received Hum Award for Best Television Sensation Female, and followed it with the successful series, such as Mere Humdum Mere Dost (2014), Dusri Bivi (2014), and Diyar-e-Dil (2015).
 She co-produced and starred in the 2016 romance Janaan, followed by the comedies Parchi (2018) and Heer Maan Ja (2019).
 She is the first female celebrity to get the honor of hosting Pakistan Super League in the same year (2018).

 Early life

-Hareem Farooq was born on 26 May 1989, in Islamabad and spent most of her time in that city before she moved with her family to Karachi.
+Hareem Farooq was born in Islamabad and spent most of her time in that city before she moved with her family to Karachi.
 Her parents are both doctors, her father being a public health PhD and international consultant while her mother is a dermatologist.
 The actress received early education from Karachi Grammar School.
 She did her bachelor's degree in Sociology and Journalism from Quaid-e-Azam University, Islamabad, after which she began her career in acting.
 Singer Abdullah Qureshi is her cousin.